 While you can get many baby items cheap or even free, there is one clear winner the parents mention when it comes to baby costs: childcare.

-A full-time nursery place in the UK can cost a whopping £1,052 a month on average.
-This can be as much as £1,284 on average in London.
+A full-time nursery place in the UK can cost a whopping £269.86 a week that is £14,030 a year.
+The cost can easily exceed this in places such as London.
 This can surely be overwhelming, given the national living wage for a full-time worker is around the same amount after taxes and other deductions.
 A family or support network that can help with childcare can therefore make a big difference.